watalicios/goTezosServer/README.md

-# goTezos: A Tezos Go Library
+# goTezosServer: A Tezos Query Server Backed by MongoDB

 The purpose of this goServer is to initialize a database Mongodb of the tezos network, and make it queryable for quicker functions on the client side.